 And that’s when we see the title of the film: Under the Skin.

 That timing is no coincidence.
-The entire opening shot showed us what exists underneath the skin of Scarlett Johannson’s character.
-As we see by the end of the movie, the alien body that exists underneath the woman’s skin is covered in black.
+The entire opening shot showed us what exists underneath the skin of The Woman.
+As we see by the end of the movie, the alien body that exists underneath The Woman’s skin is covered in black.
 The aliens don’t have eyeballs, so the camera lens is just part of the alien race’s design of the human body.

-This is interesting because it immediately signals that Scarlett Johansson’s character has no agency over herself.
+This is interesting because it immediately signals that The Woman has no agency over herself.
 She is nothing but a vessel—a product designed by her race to infiltrate humans.
 In that light, we can view this moment as her birth on Earth.

 If that’s the case, then the rest of the movie seems much less cryptic, right?
 Because then Under the Skin essentially becomes nothing more than a coming-of-age story.